jasondaledavis/molecule/readme.md

 * Tags: one-column, two-columns, right-sidebar, accessibility-ready, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, flexible-header, microformats, post-formats, rtl-language-support, sticky-post, threaded-comments, translation-ready, blog

 ## Description
-Woody is a modernized take on an ever-popular WordPress layout — the horizontal masthead with an optional right sidebar and four column footer widgetized area that works perfectly for blogs and websites.
+Molecule is a modernized take on an ever-popular WordPress layout — the horizontal masthead with an optional right sidebar and four column footer widgetized area that works perfectly for blogs and websites.
 It has a harmonious fluid grid using a mobile-first approach, and impeccable polish in every detail.
-Woody will make your WordPress look beautiful everywhere.
+Molecule will make your WordPress look beautiful everywhere.

 * Mobile-first, Responsive Layout
 * Customizer Enabled for Background, Header, and Widgets
 * The GPL v2.0 or later license. :) Use it to make something cool.

-For more information about Woody please go to <a href="https://woody.element502.com">https://woody.element502.com</a> Woody is based on the popular theme Twenty Sixteen.
+For more information about Molecule please go to <a href="https://molecule.element502.com">https://molecule.element502.com</a> Molecule is based on the popular theme Twenty Sixteen.

 For more information about Twenty Sixteen please go to https://codex.wordpress.org/Twenty_Sixteen.

 ### Copyright

-Woody WordPress Theme, Copyright 2017 <a href="http://jasondavisdesigns.com">http://jasondavisdesigns.com</a>
+Molecule WordPress Theme, Copyright 2017 <a href="http://jasondavisdesigns.com">http://jasondavisdesigns.com</a>
-Woody is distributed under the terms of the GNU GPL WordPress.org
+Molecule is distributed under the terms of the GNU GPL WordPress.org

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by